 maya love

-is a writer, art historian, and communications specialist
+writer, art historian, and communications specialist

-made in Aotearoa New Zealand, based in Naarm, Melbourne.
+made in Aotearoa New Zealand, based in Naarm Melbourne

 latest work